-RICHMOND, VA – (Monday, January 11, 2021) – Sportable, the only adaptive sports club in Central Virginia, is proud to host the seventh annual Wayne Samford Memorial Golf Tournament on Monday, May 10th at The Dominion Club in Glen Allen, Virginia.
+RICHMOND, VA – (Tuesday, February 2, 2021) – Sportable, Central Virginia’s premier adaptive sports club, is proud to host the seventh annual Wayne Samford Memorial Golf Tournament on Monday, May 10th at The Dominion Club in Glen Allen, Virginia.
 Proceeds will directly benefit Sportable’s mission to make adaptive sports accessible throughout the greater Richmond area.
 Registration is available now at Sportable.org.

 “My father, Wayne Samford, had a passion for sports and those with disabilities, and was involved with many community partners that provided programs for individuals with disabilities,” added Jeff Samford, former tournament director.
-“Sportable’s commitment to creating opportunities for accessibility and inclusiveness in Richmond aligns with the mission of the tournament and we are proud to have such a great organization take the helm this year.”
+“Sportable’s commitment to creating opportunities for accessibility and inclusiveness in Richmond aligns with the mission of the tournament and we are proud to have such a great organization keep dad’s legacy alive.”

-Tournament details, including start time, registration, and sponsorship opportunities, will be available soon at Sportable.org.
-For immediate information, please contact Shelley Sowers at email@example.com or 804-340.2991.
+For more information, please visit Sportable.org or contact Shelley Sowers at firstname.lastname@example.org or 804-340.2991.

 This year, Sportable celebrates 15 years of creating opportunities and transforming lives through sport for individuals with physical disabilities and visual impairments.
 The non-profit organization provides sporting opportunities to more than 400 athletes of all ages by offering competitive and recreational adaptive sports programs year-round.
 Sportable’s revenues are 97 percent philanthropic, funded almost entirely through donations and grants.
 Year-end gifts of any amount will provide critical support and will make an immediate impact on the lives of hundreds of local residents.
 To make a gift, visit Sportable.com/donate.